-- 1. climate, including mean air and water temperatures, freezing and thawing periods, winds; - 2. in accordance with the document entitled Incorporating Climate Change Considerations in Environmental Assessment: General Guidance for Practitioners, review and discuss climate change trends and projections and how they affect the study area;
+- 1. any climate parameters relevant to the project activities and its effects; - 2. climate change trends and projections and how they affect the study area in accordance with the document entitled Incorporating Climate Change Considerations in Environmental Assessment: General Guidance for Practitioners;

-- 3. the quality of ambient air, including, emission point sources and fugitive emissions.
-A discussion of air quality parameters such as SO2, H2S, total hydrocarbons (THC), NO_X, VOCs, individual hydrocarbons of concern in the THC and VOC mixtures, ground-level ozone (O3), visibility, representative heavy metals, and particulates (road dust, PM10 and PM{2.5}); - 4. regional and site-specific geological formations using structure contour maps, geological cross-sections and isopach maps to illustrate depth, thickness and spatial extent of lithology, stratigraphic units and structural features including water table and potentiometric surfaces; - 5. the surficial geology, terrain and soils conditions, including: - o a topographic map of the study areas and a description of topographic patterns (e.g., elevation, slope gradient, relief); - o surficial geology including surface topography of the study areas and the bedrock: - o a description of the geologic formations from which natural gas may be produced; - description of extent and nature of sediments infilling the Lethbridge Preglacial Valley; - a characterization of soil properties of the representatives soils types in the project area with respect to baseline soil properties required to assess agricultural capability; - o map of the soil types, textural classes of surface and parent material and their distribution throughout the study areas using appropriate survey intensity levels.
-Ecological context to the soil resource, supplying a soil survey report and maps following the Soil Survey Handbook, Volume 1 (Agriculture Canada 1987) to include Survey Intensity Level 1 shall be provided; - o an inventory of the land capability classes for soils; - o location of saline and alkali soils, dunes, erosion sensitive, and otherwise stony surface materials; - 6. for any well sites close to canyon/coulee walls, location of slope instability and unstable fractured bedrock; - 7. regional, local and site-specific hydrogeology describing: - the spatial distribution of aquifers and aquitards, their properties and the hydraulic connections between hydrostratigraphic units (include local and regional hydrostratigraphic cross sections); - o the hydraulic head, hydraulic gradients and groundwater flow directions and velocities: - o the chemistry of groundwater including background, baseline concentrations of major ions, metals and hydrocarbon indicators; - the existing and potential discharge zones, existing and potential recharge zones and sources, areas of groundwater-surface water interaction and areas of Quaternary aquifer-bedrock aquifer interaction; - o all water well development and groundwater use, including an inventory of all groundwater users, (field verified survey);
+- 3. a discussion of air quality parameters most relevant to the study area and the project including: - a summary of ambient air quality data in the study area, or most representative of the study area; - o an inventory of existing and approved projects within and outside the study area whose emissions from point sources or fugitives contribute to the ambient air quality in the study area; - 4. the surficial geology, terrain and soils conditions, including: - o a topographic map of the study areas and a description of topographic patterns (e.g., elevation, slope gradient, relief); - o surficial geology including surface topography of the study areas and the bedrock; - o a description of the geologic formations from which natural gas may be produced; - o a description of the extent and nature of sediments infilling the Lethbridge Preglacial Valley aquifer to the extent necessary to determine the potential for contaminant dispersal through the aquifer1; - a characterization of soil properties of the representatives soils types in the project area with respect to baseline soil properties required to assess grazing capability; - o a map of the soil types, textural classes of surface and parent material and their distribution throughout the study areas using appropriate survey intensity levels, consistent with existing classification and mapping systems developed by the Department of National Defence2; - o an inventory of the land capability classes for soils for the purpose of designing an effective reclamation plan, including the location of saline and alkali soils, dunes, erosion sensitive, and otherwise stony surface materials; - 5. for any well sites close to canyon or coulee walls, location of slope instability and unstable fractured bedrock; - 6. regional, local and site-specific hydrogeology describing: - the spatial distribution of aquifers and aquitards, their properties and the hydraulic connections between hydrostratigraphic units (include local and regional hydrostratigraphic cross sections); - o the hydraulic head, hydraulic gradients and groundwater flow directions and velocities; - o the chemistry of groundwater including background, baseline concentrations of major ions, metals and hydrocarbon indicators; - o the existing and potential discharge zones, existing and potential recharge zones and sources, areas of groundwater-surface water interaction and areas of Quaternary aquifer-bedrock aquifer interaction;